kobliha/ncc_testsuite/README.markdown

 ## Scripts in /bin/ directory ##

+### prepare_chroot /chroot_directory repository [repository] ###

+Prepares a new chroot directory by installing the required packages downloaded from repositories given as parameters.
+Repositories are configured in /etc/ncc_registration.conf in Repos section (alias = URL).
+The new chroot repository must not exist.

 ### cleanup [chroot_dir] ###

 Prepares the system to a 'clean' state.
 All previous registrations are removed